meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Worked on SuperHi's Lola's Cookery School project.
 I enjoyed putting together all the HTML.
 The CSS will definitely take more than one hour to finish.

 **Thoughts:** Stacking images...that's something I need a refresher on.

+### Day 21: January 6, 2018

+**Today's Progress**: Worked on SuperHi's Lola's Cookery School project again today.
+Just have to work on CSS floats and divs tomorrow and I'm done!

+**Thoughts:** Note to self: READ and take notes on this stuff!